Have you ever wondered what you can do to teach your teen personal responsibility?

 Part of showing them what it means to graduate into adulthood is teaching them how to earn, save, and spend money wisely.

-We started giving our children an allowance for completion of their weekly chores.
+We started giving our children an allowance for the completion of their weekly chores.
 In the beginning, we offered them cash.
 Recently, we switched from cash to Greenlight debit cards.

 The debit card allows you to deposit money directly from your own checking account to your child’s debit card.
 You can track your child’s spending and saving, and you can assign them chores.
 Your child can create savings goals as well.